neptun-software/github.repository.fetcher/README.md

 - The GitHub GraphQL API has a hard limit of 1000 items for search queries
 - When this limit is reached, `hasNextPage` will be `false` and the `endCursor` will be at position 1000
+- The API has a rate limit of 5000 requests per hour per authenticated user

 ### IP Allowlist Behavior